A Stratford & West Ham Park Walk

 Continue along Romford Road walking on the left hand side.

-The Passmore Edwards Museum was built in 1900 and housed the Essex Field Club's collection.
-It was refurbished in 1990.
-Opposite is Bow County Court.
-The new fire station opened in 1964.
-The Pigeons pub is over 200 years old.
+The Passmore Edwards Museum was built in 1899 and housed the Essex Field Club's collection (until 1994).
+It is now used by the university.
+Opposite is Bow County Court, built in the 1950s.

-Cross and go right into Faraday Road
+Rght into Faraday Road

 There is a new development for the Toynbee Housing Association.